FOREX-Dollar hits 4-month high against euro on Fed taper talk

 That followed Friday's non-farm payroll report showing jobs increased by 943,000 in July, above the 870,000 forecast by economists in a Reuters poll.

-The dollar index strengthened on Friday and Monday, and reached an 18-day high of 93.02 during Asian trading hours on Tuesday.
+The dollar index strengthened on Friday and Monday, and reached an 18-day high of 93.102 at 1018 GMT on Tuesday.

-The euro hit a four-month low against the dollar, with the pair changing hands at $1.1726.

-The Swiss franc and Japanese yen were both down 0.1% against the dollar, as demand for safe-haven currencies fell .
+Germany's ZEW survey found investor sentiment deteriorated for a third month in a row in August, due to fears that rising COVID-19 infections could hold back the recovery in Europe's largest economy.

-Attention now turns to U.S. consumer inflation data due on Wednesday, which could provide more cues on the timing of the Fed's bond-purchase taper.
+Market participants now turn their focus to U.S. consumer inflation data due on Wednesday, which could provide more cues on the timing of the Fed's bond-purchase taper.

 Although there is talk among analysts of the market being "data-driven", U.S. jobs market and inflation statistics are difficult to interpret, Commerzbank Ulrich Leuchtmann wrote in a client note.

-"Even if the macro data from the United States is currently astounding, it says little about where the dollar should trade in the medium term," he said.
+"Even if the macro data from the United States is currently astounding, it says little about where the dollar should trade in the medium term."

 "And that's why the FX market is wary of any significant reassessments."